Estate Planning FAQ

 There are a few different types of powers of attorney.
 Here are the more common ones:

 1. General power of attorney: This document allows the power holder to sign the power grantor’s name on legal documents.
 The powers are broad and sweeping.
 The power holder owes a fiduciary duty to the power grantor.
 The power continues until the power ends on its own terms, or is revoked, the grantor dies or becomes incompetent.

 2. Durable power of attorney: A power of attorney typically ends with the death or incompetence of the grantor.
 If the power is made “durable” then the power does not cease on the incapacity of the grantor.
-The power will end by either the death of the grantor, or the removal of the power holder by a court.
+The power will end with either the death of the grantor or the removal of the power held by a court.